Perfect and Maximum Randomness in Stratified Sampling over Joins: Experimental Evaluation

-We again studied the effectiveness of our strategy using varying population and sample sizes.
-We used 3 relations having 3 strata each with the minimum size of a stratum being 3.
-The total sample size was varied from $27$ to $30$ and the population from $40$ to $55$.
-The strata sizes were varied to cover every possible combination.
-Table~\ref{uc:expt:multiple-error} shows that all error metrics are again low.
-As mentioned earlier, the population size was restricted due to the computational complexity of finding the optimal allocation using brute force.
+We again studied the accuracy of our allocation strategy by varying the population and sample sizes.
+We used 3 relations having 3 strata each, with the minimum stratum size being 3.
+In a similar fashion as above, the total population size was varied from $40$ to $55$ and the sample size was varied from $27$ to $30$ -- again, these were the upper limits for which we could find the optimal solution through brute-force search~(within a day in this case).
+Table~\ref{uc:expt:multiple-error} shows that all error metrics are low.